-Next, get the Study Guide.
-It includes fill-in worksheets to reinforce the main points of the book.
+Download the included optional Study Guide, too.
+It has fill-in worksheets to reinforce the main points of the book.
 Plus, you get all the assignments and checklists, so you don't have to write them down.

 Kev Polk organized his first test-taking seminar in 1982 and graduated Princeton University with an Astrophysics degree in 1987.
 He has taught elementary school, middle school, high school and college.
 He went from failing to 99.7% on a major standardized test in 50 days, and helped countless others make massive improvements in even less time.